-What is the Brocken Spectre? | EarthSky.org
+EarthSky | What is the Brocken Spectre?
+A misty figure in the fog

 If you were mountain climbing, at a time of day when the sun was low and behind you, and if you climbed high enough to look down into a mist below you, you might witness the shadowy figure of the Brocken Spectre.
 It’s your own shadow that you see, cast on the surface of the mists below, surrounded by a halo-like ring of light.
 The sun must be behind you.
 You’re seeing your shadow projected in front of you, through the mist.

 The Brocken Spectre is a type of glory.
-Glories are often seen by air travelers, who see the shadow of their airplane cast on clouds below.
+Air travelers often see glories.
+You have to be on the proper side of the plane, with the sun on the opposite side.
+Then you might see the shadow of your airplane.
 The airplane’s shadow will be moving along on the cloud tops, as the plane speeds through the air.
-It’ll be surrounded by a rainbow-like halo of light.
+A rainbow-like halo of light will surround the shadow.

-That’s also true of a with a mountain glory, or Brocken Spectre.
-You’ll be standing with the sun at your back, gazing at your own haloed shadow cast on fog.
+You may not see the shadow of your plane either, just the rainbow halo, or glory.

+If there are no clouds but you look very closely as you fly over a city opposite the sun, you might see the light reflected on windows and cars below, following your plane in a bright sparkling patch along the ground.

-The Brocken Spectre is also called a Brocken bow or mountain spectre.
+The Brocken Spectre also has the nickname Brocken bow or mountain spectre.
 It takes its name from the Brocken, a peak in the Harz Mountains in Germany.
 This region is known for frequent fogs.
 Johann Silberschlag, a German Lutheran theologian and natural scientist, is said to have described the Brocken Spectre in 1780.
 It has since figured in stories about the region and elsewhere.

 At times, your shadow in a Brocken Spectre will appear enormous, but this is an optical illusion.
 At his great website Atmospheric Optics, Les Cowley explains why the shadow of the Brocken Spectre can appear so huge: